mdang/ga-lessons/python-oop/README.md

 # This duck has a wide orange bill and a long tail
 ```

+## Exercise

+Composition Exercise

+Create pets a person object.
+Use the Dog/Cat objects from class and then have a person object take an array of pets.
+Iterate through pets and have them speak.

 ### Singletons

 If you want only one of something, a module might be best.
 No matter how many